gt-cec/tmm-mas/ltl_automaton_planner/README.md

 - `replanning` ([ltl_automaton_msgs/TaskPlanning](/ltl_automaton_msgs/srv/TaskPlanning.srv))

     Triggers planning to satisfy the requested hard and soft task.

+#### Parameters
+- `agent_name` (string, default: "agent")

+    Agent name.

+- `hard_task` (string)

+    Hard task to be carried out by the agent, is required.
+Should be written using syntax from [LTL2BA](http://www.lsv.fr/~gastin/ltl2ba/).
+It is advised to use a YAML file to define this parameter as some characters in LTL syntax might cause trouble with XML in launch files.
+More information on the syntax on the [wiki page](../../../wiki/LTL-Formula).

+- `soft_task` (string)

+    Soft task to be carried out by the agent, is optional.
+Soft tasks are enforced or not by the planner depending on the beta value.
+Should be written using syntax from [LTL2BA](http://www.lsv.fr/~gastin/ltl2ba/).
+It is advised to use a YAML file to define this parameter as some characters in LTL syntax might cause trouble with XML in launch files.
+More information on the syntax on the [wiki page](../../../wiki/LTL-Formula).

+- `initial_beta` (double, default: 1000)

+    Affect how the soft task is enforced by the planner.
+A higher value will help enforcing the soft task while a lower value can leave the soft task unenforced by the plan.
+The given value is only the initial one since beta can vary.

+- `gamma` (double, default: 10)

+    Suffix weighting parameter.
+A higher value will increase the suffix cost and therefor minimize suffix word length.

+- `transition_system_textfile` (string)

+    Action model transition system definition.
+More information on the action model can be found below.

+- `~check_timestamp` (boolean, default: true)

+    If false, ignore a received TS state message when the timestamp is identical to previously received TS state message timestamp.

+- `~initial_ts_state_from_agent` (boolean, default: false)

+    If true, will wait for the TS state from agent to build initial state in product graph.
+If false, will use initial states from transition system definition.

+- `~replan_on_unplanned_move` (boolean, default: true)

+    If true, will replan when receiving a TS state that is not the next one in the plan (output word) using the TS state as initial state.

 #### LTL formula
 For more information on LTL task formulation and syntax, please take a look at the [wiki page](../../../wiki/LTL-Formula)